A world class provider of Supply Chain Management Solutions.

 Passionate about customer success and delivering tailored services, Banneker is a leading provider of end-to-end supply chain management and integrated third-party logistics solutions to a wide range of Fortune 100 companies in multiple industries.

 Team Banneker delivers value to our customers through a unique mix of services and solutions including; Integrated 3PL, Supply Chain Solutions and Consulting.
-Headquartered in Rhode Island, the company has operations across the nation:
+Headquartered in Rhode Island, with warehousing services in the Northeast and New England area such as Boston, Connecticut, New Hampshire, etc. the company has operations across the nation:

 - North Smithfield, RI (HQ)